ABnirob/Final-Year-Project-Unveiling-PII-in-Pre-trained-Models-Investigating-Data-Accountability-in-LLMs/README.md

 ## 🧠 Final Thought

-> **Powerful AI must be accountable AI.**
+> **“The future of AI is not just powerful — it must be responsible.”**

-This project is a step toward:
+This project contributes toward:

-* 🔐 Privacy-aware systems
+* 🔐 Privacy-aware AI
-* ⚖️ Ethical AI
+* ⚖️ Ethical systems
-* 🧠 Responsible innovation
+* 🧠 Trustworthy machine learning